-Innovation in packaging and foil blister packs continues to be realized with the explosion of the Dietary Supplement industry that is offering everything from Vitamins and Energy to Probiotics and Male Enhancement anecdotes.
+Innovation in packaging and foil blister packs continues to be realized with the explosion of the Dietary Supplement industry, which offers everything from vitamins and energy to probiotics and male enhancement anecdotes.

-OTC pills, tablets, capsules and lozenges are often marketed primarily in familiar foil blister packs then housed in a chipboard sleeve or retail box.
-Supplements sold in plastic bottles has grown in popularity as a rigid container offers many advantages to the buyer AND seller:
+OTC pills, tablets, capsules, and lozenges are often marketed primarily in familiar foil blister packs and then housed in a chipboard sleeve or retail box.
+Supplements sold in plastic bottles have grown in popularity as a rigid container offers many advantages to the buyer AND seller:

 - The product can be viewed 360 degrees

 - The rigid container comes in many sizes to serve everything from the small Pharmacy to the Club Store

 - A plastic bottle provides tamper evidence as well as a reclose ability feature

 Foil blister packs, or carded blisters, are commonly produced by thermoforming plastic sheets to include multiple distinct pockets designed to hold individual pills.
 The preformed plastic sheets are filled and sealed with paper, plastic, or foil lidding.

 Another type of blister pack used for pill packaging is created similarly but with an aluminum (foil) based material instead of plastic.
 The material is cold-formed by stamping it over a mold until it retains its new shape.
 These foil blister packs provide excellent moisture and oxygen barrier properties that protect the shelf lives of the pills they contain.
 The packs are not transparent like their thermoformed plastic counterparts, nor can they be produced as quickly.